Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 \subsection{A Mukhanov-Sasaki-like equation}

 In classical cosmology, physical information is encoded in perturbatively gauge-invariant quantities (see \cite{Riotto:2002yw,Baumann:2018muz,Brandenberger:2003vk,maggiorebook,Dodelson:2003ft,gorbunov} for a review), such as the Bardeen \cite{bardeen1,bardeen2} and the curvature perturbation variables $\zeta$ \cite{bardeen2,brandenberger1} and $\mathcal{R}$ \cite{lyth}, defined in Eq~\eqref{eq:classical R}.
 The latter, usually called comoving curvature perturbation, is especially important in inflationary physics, being proportional to the so-called Mukhanov-Sasaki variable \cite{Mukhanov:1988jd,mukhanov2,sasaki}.

-However, as discussed in Appendix~\ref{sec:Classical perturbation theory}, $\mathcal{R}$ cannot be constructed out of volume and matter observables only.
-Combining these quantities in a similar way as one would do for $\mathcal{R}$, one defines instead a \qmarks{curvature-like} variable $\tilde{\mathcal{R}}$,
+However, as discussed in Appendix~\ref{sec:Classical perturbation theory}, $\mathcal{R}$ cannot be constructed out of volume and matter observables only. {That is because, as emphasized already at the beginning of Sec.~\ref{sec:Geometric observables}, the volume $\delta V/\bar{V}$ is composed of both perturbation functions $\psi$ and $E$.
+In order to single out the function $E$ and identifying it with expectation values of GFT operators, one would have to relax isotropy (see Assumption \ref{ass:ks2}) and introduce anisotropic observables, such as the areas of orthogonal two-surfaces.
+Until such operators are defined, the importance of which we highlight in Sec.~\ref{sec:Discussion}, we introduce a \qmarks{curvature-like} variable $\tilde{\mathcal{R}}$

-As remarked above, classically, $\mathcal{R}$ is gauge-invariant under infinitesimal transformations $x^\mu\mapsto x^\mu+\xi^\mu$.
+in analogy to $\mathcal{R}$.} As remarked above, classically, $\mathcal{R}$ is gauge-invariant under infinitesimal transformations $x^\mu\mapsto x^\mu+\xi^\mu$.
 In contrast, $\tilde{\mathcal{R}}$, as defined above (see also Eq.~\eqref{eq:classical Rtilde}), is classically gauge-invariant only in the super-horizon limit.
 In the context of GFT however, the quantity $\tilde{\mathcal{R}}_\GFT$ defined above is obtained by combining effectively relational observables (obtained via averages on CPSs), and thus it is (effectively) gauge-invariant by construction.
 Still, as for the volume and matter observables, its dynamics can be directly compared with that of GR in harmonic gauge.

 Applying the GFT dynamics for $\delta V/\bar{V}$ and $\delta\mf$ to $\tilde{\mathcal{R}}$, given in Eqs.~\eqref{eq:GFT perturbed relative volume equation} and~\eqref{eq:GFT perturbed mf equation}, respectively, yields